 After the procedure, the affected area will swell up and will be sensitive for a few days.
 To avoid unnecessary pain, it is best to stick to a soft foods diet for the first couple of days up to a week.
 This means eliminating everything that involves chewing, like big cuts of meat, chips, popcorn, toffee, etc.

 Cold drinks and treats can help with numbing the surrounding area.
 Soft foods like soups, mashed potatoes, beans, scrambled eggs, pancakes, smoothies, ice cream, and pudding are all good to go.
-Remember that although cold sugary treats are great, they are also heavy in sugar, so try to keep them to a minimum and brush after every meal.
+Remember that although cold sugary treats are great, they are also heavy in sugar, so try to keep them to a minimum and brush them after every meal.